 - Avoid windfall apples and crabapples

 Once you have enough apples, leave them alone.
-Apples will quickly brown once they’ve been peeled or cut, so set your apples aside!
+Apples will quickly brown once they’ve been peeled or cut, so set your fresh apples aside!

 You could also try making some fresh apple juice while you wait.